biolab/orange2/docs/extend-widgets/rst/contextsettings.rst

             ContextField("attributeList", DomainContextHandler.SelectedRequiredList,
                          selected="selectedAttributes")])}

-(More about these shortcuts in the `technical information about settings <settings-technical.htm>`).

 Why the dictionary and the empty string as the key?
 A widget can have multiple contexts, depending, usually, on multiple input signals.
 These contexts can be named, but the default name is empty